ybai62868/How-to-Optim-Algo-with-Triton/README.md

-# How-to-Optim-Algo-in-Triton

-# 👨‍💻 How to use Triton to Generate Tensor Programs to Optimize for Algorithms
+# 👨‍💻 How to use Triton to Generate Tensor Programs to Optimize Algorithms

 This project aims to optimize various important algorithms using OpenAI's Triton.